|1999 | 2000 | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009|

 2007 April: W3R®-US TESTIFIES AT SENATE HEARING: The Senate Subcommittee on National Parks (of the Committee for Energy and Resources) held a Legislative Hearing on S.686.
 Kim Burdick, chair of the W3R®-US, presented testimony on behalf of the W3R®-US.

-2007 July: COMMEMORATION OF 225TH OF LANDING IN NEWPORT: First public use of the W3R® Commons at www.w3r-commons.org, (funded by a grant from the National Park Service) with separate areas for a blog, a calendar, and discussion forums.
+2007 July: COMMEMORATION OF 225TH OF LANDING IN NEWPORT: A grant from the National Park Service funded a WRRR Commons website at URL: www.w3r-commons.org. with separate areas for a blog, a calendar, and discussion forums.
+This website is no longer active.

 2007 Sep 01: COMMEMORATION OF 225TH OF REVIEW OF ALLIED ARMIES: The W3R®-PA arranged for commemorations of the 225th anniversary of the allied army parade in review for the Continental Congress eleven months after the victory at Yorktown.
 Living historians portraying Ben Franklin, George Washington, Rochambeau, and Lafayette gave brief talks to the crowds that gathered to view two parades involving several fife and drum corps and several units of Continental Army soldiers with some French allies).
 The first parade passed Independence Hall in Philadelphia in the morning.
 The second passed through the Historic District of Chester in the afternoon.